umyelab/LabGym/README.md

 ## Installation

-For installation instructions and documentation, please see [https://labgym.readthedocs.io](https://labgym.readthedocs.io).
+For installation instructions, please see https://labgym.readthedocs.io/en/latest/installation/index.html.

 Refer to the [extended user guide](./LabGym%20user%20guide_v2.2.pdf) for a more detailed reference on how to use LabGym.